-Those wanting to try out the hack can find step-by-step directions by clicking here.
+Those wanting to try out the hack can find step-by-step directions.
 The tutorial is entitled ‘Verizon Hacked Carrier Update for iPhone and iPad,’ and it works with the iPhone 5 and both standard and mini iPads with built-in cellular.

 We haven’t tried this ourselves yet, so I can’t speak to its effectiveness.
 But I do know that a lot of our readers reported improved network performance after installing the hacked AT&T update, so it might be worth trying if you’re craving more speed.

 Have you tried it yet?
 Tell us how it worked for you in the comments below.